Raised-Mathematics/a11y-math-graphics/talks/icevi/slides.md

 * Word formats
   * Raw: Pretty good accessibility in editor, Math depends on implementation/screen reader/formula editor!
-  * As PDF: Good structural accessible, but no math
+  * As PDF: Good structural accessibility, but no math
 * LaTeX needs to be compiled into PDF
   * Although LaTeX provides great structure that is lost in PDF
   * Math should be good but is lost too!
 * Markup like Markdown/ HTML
-  * Good structure accessibility
+  * Good structural accessibility
   * Math is accessible if handled right

 Best option is often to move content to the web